esloch/getdata/README.md

 #### Requirements

-Download the Data project to run the apps as the data from the demo databes.
+Download the Data project to run the apps as the data from the demo databes.<br>
 See: https://github.com/AlertaDengue/Data

 #### Update and install essentials